sanlanka/un5390_f2016_slanka/PrepWork/TrainingCamp/README.md

 ## Training Camp

-  01. Follow the numerical sequence of training camps, and the sequence of problems/tasks therein.
-Each problem usually tends to build upon results (from a previous problem).
+  01. Follow the numerical sequence of training camps, and the sequence of tasks therein.
+Each task usually tends to build upon results (from a previous task).
 Each training camp should take 2-3 hours to complete.

       There is no due date by which these need to be completed.
 However, doing so before the beginning of Fall instruction will help you get